MooersLab/pymolsnips/README.md

 Note that some text editors use the same library of snippets.
 For example, emacs and spacemacs can use the same snippet library that is managed by the yasnippets package.
 Likewise, Vim and neovim share some of the same plugin managers and snippet libraries.
+There are at least kinds of snippet systems available for Vim and neovim.